top of page

 The Bailey-Matthews National Shell Museum & Aquarium is a natural history museum and aquarium with a primary focus on shells, mollusks, marine life, and conservation education.
 It is a non-profit, educational organization that and is accredited by both the American Alliance of Museums and the Association of Zoos and Aquariums.

-The Museum’s permanent exhibits include the Great Hall of Shells which is one of the largest public exhibitions of shells in the world, and 11 aquariums and touch pools that exhibit hundreds of animals including octopuses, conchs, Giant Clam, California Sea Hare, fish, corals, and many more.
-Temporary exhibitions, publications, and a year-round schedule of educational offerings for all ages assure a dynamic, ever-evolving program.
+The Museum’s permanent exhibits include the Great Hall of Shells and the Living Gallery of Aquariums which displays hundreds of animals including octopuses, conchs, Giant Clam, California Sea Hare, fish, corals, and more.
+Temporary exhibitions, publications, and educational offerings for all ages provide a dynamic year-round program.

 To Apply

-Please submit a letter of interest, resume, and three references by email to Ryan Powell at rpowell@shellmuseum.org.
+Please submit a letter of interest, resume, and three references by email to Sam Ankerson at sankerson@shellmuseum.org.

 INTERNSHIPS